cncf/project-template/contributor-ladder.md

 <!-- ### ADDITIONAL MAINTAINER ROLES
 Some projects have additional, specifically defined maintainer roles because of leadership positions that don't fit within the general maintainer template above, including ones that have special requirements.
 In addition to spelling out those requirements, defining and publishing additional maintainer roles can be a way to recruit maintainers in those specific areas, especially non-code maintainers.
 Here are examples of special maintainer roles which have been defined by a variety of projects.
 As all of these roles are highly dependent on exact project organization, tooling, etc., these roles are not templatable.

-* Subproject Maintainer: Owns a distict subproject or repository of the main project.
+* Subproject Maintainer: Owns a distinct subproject or repository of the main project.
 Responsible for everything there.
-In federation projects, subproject maintainers might be the primary maintainter type.
+In federation projects, subproject maintainers might be the primary maintainer type.
 [Example](https://github.com/kubernetes/community/blob/master/committee-steering/governance/sig-governance.md#subproject-owner)
 * Documentation Maintainer: for your Docs leads.
 Would include specific documentation targets and experience, and maintaining publication schedules as a requirement.
 [Example](https://kubernetes.io/docs/contribute/participate/roles-and-responsibilities/)
-* Localizations Maintainers: owns a particular localization, like Japanese or Brazillian Portuguese, across documentation, messages, and websites.
+* Localizations Maintainers: owns a particular localization, like Japanese or Brazilian Portuguese, across documentation, messages, and websites.
 Responsible for making sure those get updated.
 * Program Manager: Responsible for timelines and processes within the project, such as bug triage, review timelines, etc.
 * Release Manager: owns the release process, either always, cyclically, or per-release.
 Responsible for getting releases out on time.
 [Example](https://github.com/kubernetes/sig-release/tree/master/release-team/role-handbooks/release-team-lead)
 * Patch Maintainer: sometimes different from the release manager, owns the tooling, team, and schedule for patching stable releases.
 [Example](https://github.com/kubernetes/sig-release/blob/master/release-engineering/role-handbooks/patch-release-team.md)